 In our experience, the concept of a well-constructed real estate portfolio is typically an afterthought for most individual investors.
 We see one-off deals (or funds) and invest in the ones we like.
 Before we know it, we have a portfolio.
 Despite Cadre’s focus on identifying what we believe are the most attractive individual opportunities, we would argue that most of the positive attributes of private real estate come from owning a solid portfolio rather than a well-selected deal.

-(Learn more about instant portfolio diversification through Cadre Managed Portfolio.)
+(Learn more about instant portfolio diversification through our Managed Portfolio.)

 The question we will tackle here is: How should an investor think about building a “good” real estate portfolio?
 And, what exactly does “good” mean in the context of an economic cycle that, if not yet gray in the beard, is definitely sporting a salt and pepper look?